-- Acting for LSE listed pharmaceutical company in respect of a breach of warranty claim against the vendor arising from its acquisition of a well-known product.
-The vendor had been directed by the EU commission to sell the product because it had recently acquired a business that meant that it controlled the market in that area.
-However, as it was asserted that the vendor had not complied with its regulatory obligations in relation to the product it was withdrawn from the market following the acquisition.
-The EU Commission directed that the vendor provides the purchaser with all necessary assistance to return the product to the market.
+- Acted for a LSE listed pharmaceutical company in respect of a breach of warranty claim against the vendor arising from its acquisition of a well-known product.
+The vendor had been directed by the EU Commission to sell the product because it had recently acquired a business that meant that it controlled the market in that area.
+However, as it was asserted that the vendor had not complied with its regulatory obligations in relation to the product, it was withdrawn from the market following the acquisition.
+The EU Commission directed that the vendor provide the purchaser with all necessary assistance to return the product to the market.

-- Acting for major European listed pharmaceutical company in relation to a dispute under a distribution agreement for a pharmaceutical product.
+- Acted for a major European listed pharmaceutical company in relation to a dispute under a distribution agreement for a pharmaceutical product.
 Claim value: US$30 million.

-- Advising LSE listed pharmaceutical company in relation to various distribution agreements; advices included ability to rely on limitation of liability clause for deliberate breach of the agreement, the amount of compensation payable under the Commercial Agents (Council Directive) Regulations.
+- Advised a LSE listed pharmaceutical company in relation to various distribution agreements; advices included ability to rely on a limitation of liability clause for alleged deliberate breach of the agreement, and the amount of compensation payable under the Commercial Agents (Council Directive) Regulations.

 - Acting for international steel company in an LCIA arbitration in London in relation to an agency agreement with a third party for commission payable.
 Claim value: US$20m.

 - Advising private mining company in relation to a dispute concerning the aborted sale of a subsidiary mining company in Africa valued at US$283 million.

 - Acting for and advising a major international commodities trading company in relation to a dispute with a substantial lender and supplier to the company involving several jurisdictions.
 Claim value; US$170 million.